 “He cuts off the breath of princes.”
 (76:13)

 We all die, rich and poor, celebrity and unknown, powerful and vulnerable.
 This is true in a narrow sense, that every human being is mortal with a limited life span.
-However, this is not to say that we all live out our allotted years.
+However, this does not mean we all live out our allotted years.
 Wealth buys better health care, which extends life.
 People living in poverty often eat a less healthy diet, lack easy access to basic preventative health care, live in a less healthy environment, and cannot afford life-extending medications and treatment for serious illness.
-If we achieve a world in which paupers and princes both live out their maximum genetically determined life span, we will see the coming of the Messiah.
+If we achieve a world in which both paupers and princes both live out their maximum genetically determined life span, we will see the coming of the Messiah.